rnambilakshmi/HumanChain/README.md

 One can enlist to volunteer for those in need.
 The page showcases details of people who need help and the type of help required.

 For medicines, volunteers could view the prescription uploaded to IPFS for authenticity of the request.

+Once a volunteer is matched to a request, the creator of the request is automatically __notified via email__ about the details of the volunteer so that further communication between them can take place.

 ### Donate
 The platform allows individuals to offer donations both __in cash and kind__ to combat the pandemic.